ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 # JSONPath Examples

 This section provides some more examples for JSONPath expressions.
-The examples are based on the simple Value shown in
+The examples are based on the simple JSON value shown in
 {{fig-example-value}}, which was patterned after a typical XML example representing a bookstore (that also has bicycles).